CodingTil/arduino-temperature-exporter/README.md

-# Arduino Temperature Logger
+# Arduino Temperature Exporter
-Records temperature measurements from the DHT11 sensor and forwards them to Prometheus.
+Records temperature measurements from the DHT11 sensor and exports them to Prometheus.

 ## Getting Started
 Install the `arduino-cli`, along with the dependencies: